RonaldJEN/PARL/README.md

 ans = agent.sum(1,5) # run remotely and not consume any local computation resources
 ```
 Two steps to use outer computation resources:
-1. use the `parl.remote_class` to decorate a class at first, after which it is transferred to be a new class that can run in other CPUs or machines.
+1. Use the `parl.remote_class` to decorate a class at first, after which it is transferred to be a new class that can run in other CPUs or machines.
 2. Get remote objects from the `RemoteManager`, and these objects have the same functions as the real ones.
 However, calling any function of these objects **does not** consume local computation resources since they are executed elsewhere.

 <img src=".github/decorator.png" alt="PARL" width="450"/>